-Group A Streptococcus (GAS) is a type of bacteria that can cause infection.
-It’s also known as Streptococcus pyogenes.
-These bacteria can cause common illnesses such as strep throat, body rash, or skin sores.
-They can also cause serious and invasive infections like pneumonia, sepsis, toxic shock, and necrotizing fasciitis.
-Healthcare-associated infections of GAS are of public health concern when they are found in nursing homes.
-Resources on this page are intended for health care professionals and public health to investigate and respond to cases of invasive GAS in health care facilities.
-For more information, visit the CDC website Public Health Response for Group A Strep Outbreaks.
+Group A Streptococcus (GAS), also known as Streptococcus pyogenes, is a type of bacteria that can cause infection.
+These bacteria can cause common illnesses such as strep throat, body rashes, skin sores, or pneumonia (lung infection).
+Two of the most severe forms of infection are necrotizing fasciitis (occasionally described by the media as “the flesh-eating bacteria”) and streptococcal toxic shock syndrome (STSS).
+Health care associated infections of GAS are of particular public health concern when they are found in nursing homes.
+This is because nursing home residents can be more medically vulnerable, and infections can spread more easily in this setting.
+Resources on this page are intended for health care and public health professionals to investigate and respond to cases of invasive GAS in long-term care facilities.
+For more information, visit the CDC webpage Public Health Response for Group A Strep Outbreaks.

 Education & Training